 Didn't read

-much last year but I got hold on some really good books, and Me Before You by
+much last year but I got hold of some really good books, and Me Before You by

 Jojo Moyes is one of them.
-And I truly thank Penguin India for the (unbiased) review copy!
+And I truly thank Penguin India for the copy for an unbiased review!

 I finished this book two days ago but the effect of this book still lingers, and I somehow find it difficult to review this book because as I